ATSI Certified Practitioner and Developer of Anatomy Trains in Motion and Slings Myofascial Training

-Karin believes that knowledge should be shared generously to foster independent thinking – and that complex movement concepts need to be delivered within a clearly defined and practical context to be embodied and ‘embrained’ alike.
+Karin believes that knowledge should be shared generously to foster independent thinking – and that complex information needs to be delivered within a clearly defined and practical context to be embodied and ‘embrained’ alike.

 With the aim to maintain the essence of the Pilates method, Karin developed an extensive Contemporary Pilates curriculum that values modern movement science and recognizes our changing needs – throughout life and as a society.